shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-api-services.md

 ---
-title : Bidders - Creative API Services description : Learn how bidders must use the Creative Service to register their creatives. ms.date : 11/20/2023
+title : Creative API Services
+description : Learn how bidders must use the Creative Service to register their creatives. ms.date : 11/20/2023

 ---

-# Bidders - Creative API services
+# Creative API services

 To serve a creative in Xandr's platform, bidders must use the [Creative Service](creative-service.md) to register their